commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 23.1a - increase CV on prior on NMFS, double it to 0.06 23.1 - "Q" work. relax prior on Q
 23.2 - explore contribution of retow data - run model excluding all retow data in years with retow.
+23.3 - models 23.0a and 23.1a combined - estimating both Q and M but with tight priors

 ## GMACS versions ----
 Last Sept models used version from May 2022 models - gmacs.exe taken from 'BBKRC/src_bbrkc_040622'